timothy/java_shapes/README.md

 The Language that this project uses is Java.

+## Where the Main Logic is at
+The File path to where most of my work is [java_shapes/ASCII shapes/src/ascii/shapes/](https://github.com/timothy/java_shapes/tree/master/ASCII%20shapes/src/ascii/shapes)

 ## Usage

 This is a console app.
 Compile it with NetBeans then use the built in console to go through it!